Where to Stay for Hampshire Caravan Holidays

 A pebble and shingle beach runs along the edge of the park, with tidal views across the Solent.
 Warsash is around 5 minutes by car for the harbour and maritime walks, while Hamble le Rice is about 10 minutes for marinas and waterfront pubs, and Southampton around 25 minutes for shopping and ferries.

-Why it’s a top pick: Perfect for guests seeking a calm park with sea views and great access to Hampshire’s coast.
+Why it’s a top pick: Solent Breezes Holiday Park works well for guests wanting a quieter Hampshire coastal park with sea views, shoreline access and family facilities.

 • Icon of person stretching Activities